* This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine *

 “What we previously called the YAOU TV is in fact a GENERAL (TELEVISION COLORNET GTC-9.

-Noryoshi said that he had one to repair 10 years ago and that it had a very mediocre (coarse) color picture.
+Noryoshi said that he had one to repair 10 years ago and that it had a very mediocre (course) color picture.
 This proves that at least some where indeed sold on the Japanese domestic market.

 Noryoshi also estimated the NHK date label as wrong, he said 1965-1966 which would be consistent with the YAOU text we have on the B&W only photo we had previously.
 Maybe 1963 was the prototype date issue and that’s why NHK labelled it so.

-Another thing Noryoshi told me is that the entire YAOU development team was poached by SONY who was then midstream between the non-working Chromatron and the not yet developped Trinitron.
+Another thing Noryoshi told me is that the * entire YAOU development team was poached by SONY who was then midstream between the non-working Chromatron and the not yet developed Trinitron.
 This would make sense as SONY surely needed to muscle its teams in color CRT technology when they were frantically trying to come up with a viable color CRT solution.

 Speculation here, but if YAOU’s R&D became a hollow shell, they probably dropped the project, sold the technology to GENERAL who ultimately marketed the TV.